Rest & Relax grants

 Do I need to provide evidence?

-Yes.
-Please include proof of costs for all aspects of the holiday that the grant request is for (eg travel, accommodation and insurance).
+Yes – please provide us with details of where you want to go and what this will cost.
 This can be a link to a webpage, a screen shot, photo, formal quote or price list.
-If this is not included, the application will be rejected.
+If this is not included, the application won’t be taken to the panel for a decision.

 Does the application form need a supporting statement (endorsement)?

 Yes.
-The supporting statement needs to be completed by a member of the applicant’s CF team (the endorser) and either signed by them or emailed to us from their professional email account.
+The supporting statement needs to be completed by a member of the applicant’s CF team (the endorser) and emailed to us from their professional email account.
+You can also send your completed application with the endorsement to us and we’ll contact the endorser to check they provided the supporting statement.

 How are the applications assessed?

-When we receive an application, we carry out an initial assessment.
-The application must specify what holiday, trip or break is being applied for.
-We cannot accept speculative applications.
-All applications must also have an endorsement and evidence of costs before they can be submitted to the panel.
+When we receive an application we do some initial checks to make sure the application meets our criteria and that we have all the information we need.
+All applications must also have an endorsement and evidence of costs before they can be taken to the panel.

-If any information is missing or we feel the application would be better suited to another of our grants we will contact the applicant or parent/carer to let them know.
+If any information is missing or we are not able to accept the application, we will contact the applicant or parent/carer to let them know.
 We may also contact the endorser for further information.

-The applications are anonymised before being submitted to our independent panel for assessment.
-The panel meets every two months and our panel members have a detailed knowledge and understanding of cystic fibrosis.
-They will consider whether to give an award based on why the applicant is applying for a holiday, trip or break and the impact it will have on their health and wellbeing.
-They will prioritise applicants who have not recently had a break, and those who would not otherwise be able to afford one.
+The applications are anonymised before being taken to our independent panel for assessment.
+The panel meets every two months, and our panel members have a detailed knowledge and understanding of cystic fibrosis.
+They will consider whether to provide a grant based on the applicant’s need for a holiday or short break and the difference it would make to their CF health.

 When is the next panel meeting?